carboncopies/BrainGenix-ERS/Source/Core/Script/ERS_CLASS_PythonInterpreterIntegration/Notes.md

 In addition to that, the system seems to support multithreading well, which is very critical given the design goals of ERS (very heavily threaded, should scale well on servers with 256 cores, very minimal single-threaded performance requirements).

-In conclusion, I feel that the most efficent way forwards will be using AngleScript with ERS, and replacing the Python API in favor of this.
+In conclusion, I feel that the most efficent way forwards will be using AngelScript with ERS, and replacing the Python API in favor of this.

 # Plan